Tobbiloba/miva-hub/frontend/README.md

 🚀 **[Live Demo](https://better-chatbot-demo.vercel.app/)** | See the experience in action in the [preview](#preview) below!

-**Better Chatbot** - A better open-source AI chatbot for individuals and teams, inspired by ChatGPT, Claude, Grok, and Gemini.
+**Miva Hub** - An open-source AI chatbot hub for individuals and teams, inspired by ChatGPT, Claude, Grok, and Gemini.

 • **Multi-AI Support** - Integrates all major LLMs: OpenAI, Anthropic, Google, xAI, Ollama, and more
 • **Powerful Tools** - MCP protocol, web search, JS/Python code execution, data visualization